dummy-crew/svg-contributors/README.md

 # svg-contributors

-Generate contributors svg from github repository
+Generate contributors svg from github repository using cli

 ## Installation